 If any of these requests are not met, I reserve the right to withdraw the offer of counselling

 I am a qualified counsellor and registered member with the National Counselling Society (NCS) and United Kingdom Association of Transactional Analysis (UKATA) and as such abide to their Code of Ethics and Professional Guidelines (a copy of which are available from their respective websites).

 Termination of Counselling

-There may be times during counselling that a person can feel distressed and feel that counselling is not helping them.
+There may be times during counselling that the young person in your care feels distressed and feels that counselling is not helping them.
 This is not an uncommon experience part way through counselling.
-I ask that if someone would like to stop counselling at any time, then we talk this through first.
-This will give us both the opportunity to understand more fully what is distressing, enabling us to find a way to resolve the distress that they may be feeling.
-With this in mind I ask that two clear sessions notice is given before ending counselling.
+If they feel they would like to stop counselling at any time, please talk this through with me first.
+This will give us all the opportunity to understand more fully what is distressing them, enabling us to find a way to resolve the distress that they may be feeling.
+With this in mind I ask that they give two clear sessions notice of ending therapy.